Learning Actionable Analytics from Multiple Software Projects: Introduction

 \textit{1.
-New kinds of software analytics techniques:} This work combines planning~\cite{krishna17a} with cross-project learning using bellwethers~\cite{krishna16}.
-This is a unique approach since our previous work on bellwethers~\cite{krishna16, krishna17b} explored prediction and not planning as described here.
-Also, our previous work on planning~\cite{krishna17a} explored with-project problems but not cross-project problems as explored here.
+New kinds of software analytics techniques:} This work combines planning~\citep{krishna17a} with cross-project learning using bellwethers~\citep{krishna16}.
+Note that our previous work ~\citep{krishna16, krishna17b} explored prediction and not the planning as described here.
+Also, previously, our planners~\citep{krishna17a} only explored within-project problems (but not cross-project).

 \textit{2.
-Compelling results about planning:} Our results show that planning is quite successful in producing actions that can reduce the number of defects; Further, we see that plans learned on one project can be translated to other projects.
+Compelling results about planning:} Our results show that planning is successful in producing actions that can reduce the number of defects; Further, we see that plans learned on one project can be translated to other projects.

 \textit{3.
-More evidence of generality of bellwethers:} Bellwethers were originally just used in the context of prediction~\cite{krishna16} and have been shown to work for (i)~defect prediction, (ii)~effort estimation, (iii)~issues close time, and (iv)~detecting code smells~\cite{krishna17b}.
-This paper extends those results with a new finding that bellwethers can also be used from cross-project planning.
+More evidence of generality of bellwethers:} Bellwethers were originally used in the context of prediction~\citep{krishna16} and have been shown to work for (i)~defect prediction, (ii)~effort estimation, (iii)~issues close time, and (iv)~detecting code smells~\citep{krishna17b}.
+This paper extends those results to show that bellwethers can also be used from cross-project planning.
 This is an important result of much significance since, it suggests that general conclusions about SE can be easily found (with bellwethers).

 \textit{4.
 An open source reproduction package containing all our scripts and data.} For readers interested in replicating this work, kindly see \url{https://git.io/fNcYY}.